niraljp/getting-started/en/authorizing/skype.md

 ---

-Once you've logged into your Skype account, you can either; connect two chat teams by [creating a Tube](/getting-started/en/tubes-portals/tubes) or, share a conversation via a [Portal URL](/getting-started/en/tubes-portals/portals).
+####Once you've logged into your Skype account, you can either; connect two chat teams by [creating a Tube](/getting-started/en/tubes-portals/tubes) or, share a conversation via a [Portal URL](/getting-started/en/tubes-portals/portals).
----